Easiest Guide on How to Grow Marijuana in 9 Simple Steps

 - Topping — cutting off the top of the plant makes it grow bushier and wider.

 - Fimming — This is similar to topping; however, here, you just cut off a little bit of the top.
 It’s less traumatic than topping, and it increases the yields.

 - Lollipopping — This technique removes the side, low branches of the cannabis plant, allowing all the nutrients to get to the top.

 Once your pot plant receives 12 hours of darkness every day, it will start producing buds.

 You must provide 12 hours of complete, uninterrupted darkness.
 Light leaks will stress and confuse your plant, making it revert to the vegetative stage or turn it into a hermaphrodite, which results in pollination and seedy buds.

 If you’re growing marijuana outdoors, your plant should start flowering naturally as the days get shorter.

 How long does it take to grow marijuana in this phase?
 The blooming stage typically lasts for 8 to 10 weeks and goes on until it’s time for harvest.

-But the most important thing is not to harvest too soon!
+The most important thing is not to harvest too soon!
 Yes, we know you’re eager to sample what you’ve grown, but harvesting your plant too early is a sure way to get lower yields.

 The best (and right) time to harvest is when the trichomes on your pot plant start to turn white, but before they become entirely amber.